gnosia93/slurm-on-aws/lesson/a10-network-optimize.md

 ### Network Topology ###
 ![](https://github.com/gnosia93/slurm-on-aws/blob/main/lesson/images/network-optimization-0.png)

-• Network topology.
 Our RoCE-based AI cluster comprises 24K GPUs5 connected by a three-layer Clos network (Lee et al., 2024).
 At the bottom layer, each rack hosts 16 GPUs split between two servers and connected by a single Minipack2 top-of-the-rack (ToR) switch.
 In the middle layer, 192 such racks are connected by Cluster Switches to form a pod of 3,072 GPUs with full bisection bandwidth, ensuring no